 The effects of online bullying

-- The content can be accessed 24/7
+- The content can be accessed 24/7.

-- Online bullies can hide behind fake or anonymous accounts
+- Online bullies can hide behind fake or anonymous accounts.

 - Reluctance to participate in social activities with friends

-- Avoidance of school
+- Avoidance of school or school-related activities

-- Dramatic changes in sleep behaviour
+- Dramatic changes in sleeping or eating behaviours

-- Reach out to your child’s school to notify them of the behaviour and ask about their cyber-bullying policy
+- Reach out to your child’s school to notify them of the behaviour and ask about their cyberbullying policy.

 - If the school fails to act, chat to the parents of the bully and calmly explain how this is affecting your child.